robertpeteuil/aws-shortcuts/README.rst

   - the instance-specification given (name or ID)
   - the running-state appropriate for the command

-- If multiple instances match these conditions, they are listed and the user is asked to select the intended target instance.
+- If multiple instances match these conditions, they are listed and the user is asked to select the intended target.

 The **running-state** appropriate for each command is as follows: